seanreed1111/sql-recipes/recipes.md

 For reporting and readability purposes, you want to combine multiple columns into a single output column, eliMINating extra blank space and adding punctuation WHERE necessary.

 Solution
-Use Oracle string concatenation functions or operators to save space in your report and make the output more readable.
+Use SQL string concatenation functions or operators to save space in your report and make the output more readable.
 For example, in the employee table, you can use the || (two vertical bars) operator or the CONCAT function to combine the employee’s first and last name:

 SELECT employee_id, last_name || ', ' || first_name full_name, email FROM employee
 ;